bichotll/Components-code-style-standard/README.md

 ...try to keep the code inside the component or declare it somewhere else*/

 export default Ember.Component.extend({
+  /* Properties
+  - First thing inside the component
+  */
-  /* properties first */
+  /*
-  /* declare undefined variables at the very top */
+  - Declare undefined properties at the very top
+  - Organise the properties by concerns, and by chunks */
   secondsDuration: undefined,
-  /* organise the variables by concerns */

   widthProgressBar: 0,
   widthBar: 0,
   mouseMoveOffsetX: 0,
   userIsDragging: false,

   /* Computed properties
-  - After properties */
+  - After properties
+  */
   progressButtonStyle: Ember.computed('widthBar', 'mouseMoveOffsetX', function() {
     let style;
     if (this.get('userIsDragging')) {